-Dr. Jessica H. Beard joined the Center last summer as our Director of Research.
+Dr. Jessica H. Beard joined the Center as our Director of Research.
 Dr. Beard is a trauma surgeon in one of Philadelphia’s busiest trauma centers, Temple University Hospital.
 She is also a widely published public health researcher who focuses on multi-disciplinary partnerships to solve complex public health problems, including gun violence.
-She is an Assistant Professor of Surgery and Director of Trauma Research at the Lewis Katz School of Medicine at Temple University and a Stoneleigh Foundation Fellow.
+She is an Associate Professor of Surgery and Director of Trauma Research at the Lewis Katz School of Medicine at Temple University and a Stoneleigh Foundation Fellow.

 Stoneleigh Foundation Fellowship

 - Project: Changing the Narrative on Gun Violence Reporting in Philadelphia

 - Press release: Dr. Jessica H. Beard Named Stoneleigh Fellow and Philadelphia Center For Gun Violence Reporting‘s Director Of Research

 - The changing epidemiology of interpersonal firearm violence during the COVID-19 pandemic in Philadelphia, PA

 - Changes in Shooting Incidence in Philadelphia, Pennsylvania, Between March and November 2020

 - Making the news: Victim characteristics associated with media reporting on firearm injury